rara64/software-licensing-api/README.md

 ## API Security Overview

 - Most endpoints are available only to authenticated users.
+- Secrets are stored in a `.env` file.
 - Each user authenticates using a JWT token which holds the user ID and an expiry date.
 - Users acquire JWT tokens using the `/auth` endpoint by providing a valid username and password.
   - On top of that, admin user has to provide a one-time password when 2FA is enabled.